Neapolitan cuisine: Pizza

-Fish and seafood dishes
+Seafood dishes

-One of the most famous main courses is a seafood dish recipe coming from the quarter 'Santa Lucia': polpi alla luciana, octopus cooked with chili pepper and tomato.
-Octopus is also simply steamed, and prepared as salad with lemon juice, parsley and green olives.
-A richer seafood salad can be prepared also mixing squid, cuttlefish and prawns.
+Octopus is held in high esteem.
+From the Santa Lucia quarter comes the most basic preparation of stewing, polpi alla lucìana, wherein octopus is cooked with chili pepper, garlic, olive oil, parsley and tomato.
+Rules must be followed in Naples in cooking octopus, the first being "the octopus has got to cook in its own water".
+This means cooks should not add water when adding octopus to oil, as they releases flavourful juices believed to replenish energy.
+The second mandates that the octopus should be cooked with a cork to produce a tender dish.
+Attaining a tender product is highly prized, and it is believed that only small, double-suckered octopus will become very tender.
+Octopus is steamed, and prepared as salad with lemon juice, parsley and green olives.
+A richer seafood salad is prepared also mixing squid, cuttlefish and prawns.

 Medium size fishes are cooked all'acqua pazza, with tomato, garlic and parsley; the larger ones are simply grilled, accompanied, in the most important meals, with king size prawns.

 Mussels are prepared in different ways: rapidly steamed with black pepper (all'impepata), and dressed with a few drops of lemon juice each; also cooked al gratin.
 Clams and other shellfishes are also cooked sauté, rapidly passed in a large pan with olive oil, garlic, and served on crust breads.

-Cheap fish can also produce very tasty recipes.
-The most popular one is anchovy.